IBM/icse-react-assets/README.md

 #### SshKeyMultiSelect

 SshKeyMultiSelect is a customized IcseMultiSelect which can be used to select from a list of SSH keys.
+SshKeyMultiSelect accepts several arguments:

+- `id`: A string of the component's id,
+- `onChange`: A function that defines what should occur when the selected items are changed,
-- `sshKeys`: A (string) list of SSH keys
+- `sshKeys`: A (string) list of SSH keys,
+- `initialSelectedItems`: An array of SSH keys that are initially selected

 ```js
 import { SshKeyMultiSelect } from "icse-react-assets";